-It’s nearly October and the temperature hit 100 degrees in North Dakota
+It’s nearly October, and the temperature hit 100 degrees in North Dakota

 The scorching temperature comes after a tie for the hottest summer on record in the Lower 48 states.
 It was first reported by Guy Walton, a meteorologist retired from the Weather Channel.

-Hazen is a small city of just over 2,400 people about 50 miles northwest of Bismarck; it’s in a hilly location, sitting at an elevation of 1,800 feet.
+Hazen is a small city of just over 2,400 people about 50 miles northwest of Bismarck.
+It’s in a hilly location, sitting at an elevation of 1,800 feet.

 “A temp of 100F one week after the autumn equinox is an absolute insanity,” tweeted climatologist Maximiliano Herrera, an expert on world weather extremes.

-Amid the hot, dry and breezy conditions, the National Weather Service in Bismarck warned of a “critical” fire danger and issued a red flag warning for dangerous fire weather.
+Amid the hot, dry and breezy conditions, the National Weather Service in Bismarck warned of a “critical” fire danger and issued a red-flag warning for dangerous fire weather.

-Hazen was among numerous locations that endured record-breaking heat in the Northern Plains Tuesday.
-Bismarck itself rose to 98 degrees, while Dickinson, N.D., about 60 miles southwest of Hazen, also hit 100.
+Hazen was among numerous locations that endured record-breaking heat in the northern Plains on Tuesday.
+Bismarck rose to 98 degrees, while Dickinson, N.D., about 60 miles southwest of Hazen, also hit 100.
 In South Dakota, Rapid City and Aberdeen both soared to 94, setting records for Sept.
 28.

 Temperatures across the border into Canada climbed as high as 93 degrees.

-The exceptional autumn heat wave occurred due to a bulge in the jet stream over central North America and a strong high pressure zone or heat dome underneath it.
+The exceptional autumn heat wave occurred due to a bulge in the jet stream over central North America and a strong high-pressure zone or heat dome underneath it.
 Some of the highest temperatures in the Northern Hemisphere, compared to normal, were parked over the region.

 Average high temperatures in interior North Dakota in late September are in the 60s, meaning the actual readings deviated about 30 degrees from the norm.

-On Wednesday, a cold front pushed the unseasonably hot weather to the east and temperatures dropped 30 to 40 degrees.
+On Wednesday, a cold front pushed the unseasonably hot weather to the east, and temperatures dropped 30 to 40 degrees.
 Bismarck reported rainy weather and temperatures near 60 degrees late Wednesday afternoon.

 The core of the heat had pushed into the Upper Midwest.
 Minneapolis and Madison saw highs in the 80s.